OmarCastro/its-a-qrcode/CONTRIBUTING.md

 ## Development Workflow

-After cloning its-a-color-wheel, you can run several commands, the first time you run any of the following commands, it will automatically install the dependencies.
+After cloning the project's code repository, you can run several commands, the first time you run any of the following commands, it will automatically install dependencies with `npm ci`.

 - `npm run lint` checks code style and validates assets.
 - `npm run linc` is like `npm run lint` but faster because it only checks files that differ in your branch.